developmentseed/project-seed/README.md

 ## Vite for building

 [Vite](https://vite.dev/) is used to bundle all the needed assets for the application.
-There are two commands, both run via `npm`
+There are two commands, both run via `pnpm`

-- `npm run build` - clean & build everything and put it into dist folder
+- `pnpm build` - clean & build everything and put it into dist folder
-- `npm run serve` - serve the pages and utilize live reload on changes to fonts, images, scripts and HTML.
+- `pnpm serve` - serve the pages and utilize live reload on changes to fonts, images, scripts and HTML.

 ## Chakra UI for styling